AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

 #### Simulation variables

-* `Periods` determines the length of transient simulation.
+* `TransPeriods` determines the length of transient simulation.
 * We define the period length as $T = 2\pi/\omega_{min}$, where $\omega_{min}$ (defined as `w`) is the base frequency.
 * `TransRemovalEst`, if `true`, applies the transient removal strategy we developed for slowly decaying systems.
 It estimates the updated transient residual at the end of each period.
-* `DivVal` and `ConVal` are divergence and convergence values, respectively, which stops the simulation if the transient norm reaches either of them.
+* `TransDivVal` and `TransConVal` are divergence and convergence values, respectively, which stops the simulation if the transient norm reaches either of them.
-* `Rseed` is the seeding number.
+* `RandSeed` is the seeding number.

 #### Saving results

 * We create a folder in the results directory with a fixed prename "TransientSnapshots_&lt;int&gt;", where &lt;int&gt; is an integer starting from 0.
 If "TransientSnapshots_i" exists, the code increments the integer until the folder name is unique, ensuring results from different simulations are not overwritten.
-* `TransSave`, if `true`, saves the snapshots "q_transient_&lt;int&gt;" every `mod` time step in the results directory.
+* `TransSave`, if `true`, saves the snapshots "q_transient_&lt;int&gt;" every `TransSaveMod` time step in the results directory.
 It also saves the norm of snapshots in a vector "q_transient_norms" and the last snapshot "q_transient_last_snapshot".
 * In case the `TransSave` is `false`, we only save "q_transient_norms" and "q_transient_last_snapshot".
 * In case the `TransRemovalEst` is `true`, the simulation saves initial and updated transient norms to "Initial_transient_norm_period_&lt;int&gt;" and "Updated_transient_norm_period_&lt;int&gt;", respectively, at the end of each period.
 For instance, "Initial_transient_norm_period_1" and "Updated_transient_norm_period_1" are the norm of snapshots across the frequency range at the end of the first period.